H-Studio logo

 ReconciliationData-consistency checksBatch jobs, streaming

-Pro tip: start with a single aggregate in your domain model and make it fully event-sourced.
-This shows the team the concept in practice without restructuring the whole system.
-Once trust is built, migrate further aggregates step by step.
+Pro tip: start with a single aggregate and make it fully event-sourced.
+It shows the team the concept in practice without restructuring everything; once trust is built, migrate further aggregates step by step.

 Data Vault as a proven auditability model